Financial Peace University Review

 The Role of Insurance – Lesson 6

-Walks you through seven types of insurance that every adult needs and reveals how to avoid traps in the insurance industry that can leave you flat broke.
+You’ll walk through several types of insurance that every adult needs and reveals how to avoid traps in the insurance industry that can leave you flat broke.
 This lesson will teach you about life insurance, health insurance, and other specialty plans.

-Helps you understand all those initials and abbreviations: IRA, 401(k), 403(b), 529 and more!
-This lesson shows you the best way to make sure your kids get through college without a student loan!
+This lesson will help you better understand all those confusing initials and abbreviations that come with investments: IRA, 401(k), 403(b), 529 and more!
+You’ll learn the best way to make sure your kids get through college without a student loan!

 Real Estate and Mortgages – Lesson 8

-Discusses the commonly held misperceptions many people have about giving and reveals the true key to winning with both your life and your money.
+Last but not least, this lesson discusses the commonly held misconceptions many people have about giving and reveals the true key to winning with both your life and your money.
 This lesson shows why it’s so important to take control of your money.